LookinLabs/GoBlitz/README.md

 ## Docs

-You can visit the documentation at [https://goblitz.com](https://goblitz.com)
+You can find the documentation page [here](https://kostlinux.github.io/GoBlitz-Docs/).

 ## Contribution